simplepie/utility-pack/README.md

 ## Coding Standards

 PSR-1/2/5/12/19 are a solid foundation, but are not an entire coding style by themselves.
 We automate a large part of our style requirements using [PHP CS Fixer](http://cs.sensiolabs.org) and [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer).
-(The things that we cannot yet automate are documented here: <https://github.com/simplepie/simplepie-ng-coding-standards>.)
+(The things that we cannot yet automate are documented in the [SimplePie NG Coding Standards](https://github.com/simplepie/simplepie-ng-coding-standards).)

 These can be applied/fixed automatically by running the (lightweight) linter: